Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 For rice: Add about 1 cup of uncooked white rice and simmer for 15-20 minutes until it’s cooked through.

-Or skip it entirely and keep your classic chicken soup pure broth and chicken.
+Alternatively, you can skip the vegetables entirely and keep your classic chicken soup as just broth and chicken.
 There’s no wrong answer.

 Step 7: The Secret Finishing Touch